 This whole-body mobility exercise is great.
 You have probably felt the stiffness and pain that happens when you sit all day.
 Most of us sit far too much, which can lead to various problems throughout the body.
 When you sit, your hip and chest muscles get tight, while the muscles on the back of your body tend to get stretched out and weak.

 This leads to imbalances in the body and poor posture.
 Over time, these imbalances can create pain and even injuries.
 Your hips probably feel tight and sore, and your lower back aches.
 You might experience other symptoms, such as knee pain, which can be traced back to tight hip flexors.
 It is important to do exercises such as the one in this post to keep your body mobile and healthy.

 CLICK HERE to watch the YouTube video.

-This exercise loosens up your hips, your mid back, your shoulders and your neck.
+This exercise is called the Lunge with a Back Reach.
+This exercise loosens up your hips, mid-back, shoulders, and neck.
 It doesn’t require any equipment and takes hardly any room.
 Do 3 to 5 repetitions on each side.
-This exercise is called the Lunge with a Back Reach.
-This exercise will help reverse all of the things we talked about that happen when you sit too much.
-The lunge will help stretch out your hip flexors, and the back reach will help stretch out your tight chest and shoulder muscles.
+This exercise will help reverse all the things we discussed that happen when you sit too much.
+The Lunge will help stretch out your hip flexors, and the back reach will help stretch out your tight chest and shoulder muscles.